ard3924/AI_TextBook_Assitant/README.md

 ### Security & Privacy
 - **API Key Management**: The Google API key is stored in a local `.env` file.
 It is crucial to ensure this file is never committed to public version control (e.g., a public GitHub repository).
 - **External Search Privacy**: When the external search feature is used, the user's query is sent to Google's public search engine.
 Users should be mindful of this when querying sensitive topics.

+---

+This README provides a comprehensive guide to your project.
+Let me know if you'd like any section expanded or modified!